Preparing and costing a proposal

 - Timescale - Sufficient time should be allowed to develop a research proposal and re-work it if required.
 Also allow enough time to secure the necessary internal approvals before final submission to the funder.

-- Expertise - Draw from expertise within the College such as academic colleagues, research strategy managers, Research Services or Research Contracts teams.
+- Expertise - Draw from expertise within the College such as academic and departmental colleagues, research strategy managers, Research Services or Research Contracts teams.